geeksterin/WebCurriculum/01-Git/Day02/Readme.md

 - Add this change to the staging area
 - Commit with the message "removing first.txt"
 - Check out your commits using git log
+- Create a github repository with your own name
+- Push your code to same repository
+- Host the repository on github pages

 Give yourself a pat on the back if you've completed this far🎉.